-In 2017, Nigeria has experienced a renewed threat of secession, with groups in south-east Nigeria seeking to break away from Nigeria to form their own nation.
+In 2017, Nigeria experienced a renewed threat of secession, with groups in south-east Nigeria seeking to break away from Nigeria to form their own nation.
 The movement, which have been primarily led by the Indigenous People of Biafra ("IPOB"), has caused significant disturbances and, in some instances, has led to violent demonstrations in certain parts of the country.
 The IPOB, a separatist organisation led by Nnamdi Kanu, has a mandate to break away certain states in south-east Nigeria (made up primarily of the Igbo ethnic group), from Nigeria and form the independent nation of Biafra.
 On 20 September 2017, the Federal High Court granted an ex-parte declaration that the activities of IPOB are acts of terrorism and are illegal, with an interim injunction proscribing activities of the IPOB.

 Furthermore, recent attacks by Fulani herdsmen in various parts of Nigeria have also posed a great threat to security in the country.
-Reports of acts of violence, assault and killings by the Fulani herdsmen as well as indiscriminate cattle grazing, particularly in the southern and middle-belt regions of the country have sparked civil unrest.
+Reports of acts of violence, assault and killings by the Fulani herdsmen as well as indiscriminate cattle grazing, particularly in the north-east and middle-belt regions of the country have sparked civil unrest and displacement of farming communities.
 Most recently, reports of armed Fulani herdsmen attacks in Suwa and Burkutu, Adamawa State, have left such communities in disarray.
 In addition, a clash between troops and Shiite Muslims in the Zaria area of Northern Kaduna also highlights the security risks faced by Nigeria.

-Despite recent progress in combating insurgent groups, the risk of insurgents regrouping remains.
 Until the Government is able to address conditions such as poverty, low levels of education, religious intolerance, weak enforcement of law and order and insecurity, insurgent groups are expected to continue to operate, especially in the north-eastern part of Nigeria.
 So long as they continue to do so, insurgent activities will continue to create social, religious and political tension, which in turn can negatively impact the economy and fiscal stability, all of which could have a material adverse effect on Nigeria's economy and, therefore, on Nigeria's ability to meet its debt obligations, including those under the Notes.

 Additionally, since the first half of 2016, Nigeria has experienced a degree of political uncertainty as a result of the recurring ill-health of President Buhari.
-On three different occasions between 6 June and 19 June 2016, 19 January and 13 March 2017 and 7 May and 19 August 2017, President Buhari, whilst undergoing medical treatment in the United Kingdom, designated his Vice-President, Professor Yemi Osinbajo as Acting President of the Federal Republic of Nigeria in accordance with the provisions of the Constitution.
-Upon President Buhari's return to Nigeria on each of the above three occasions, he resumed office as President, while Professor Yemi Osinbajo returned to being Vice-President.
+On five different occasions, including as recently as August 2018, President Buhari, whilst undergoing medical treatment in the United Kingdom, designated his Vice-President, Professor Yemi Osinbajo as Acting President of the Federal Republic of Nigeria in accordance with the provisions of the Constitution.
+Upon President Buhari's return to Nigeria on each of the above five occasions, he resumed office as President, while Professor Yemi Osinbajo returned to being Vice-President.
 There can be no assurance that, going forward, concerns over President Buhari's health and associated implications will not continue to foster a degree of political uncertainty in Nigeria.